The HTTP 304 is a response code servers use when they don’t see a need to transfer a resource.

 If-Modified-Since- date and time when the resource was last updated

 If-None-Match- a unique hash identifying the resource

 Servers usually include

-ETag headers in the response.
+ETag headers in their responses (both can be used interchangeably).
 When clients send subsequent requests to the server, they include the value in those headers in the

 If-None-Match headers, respectively.